Supreme Court rejects Republican attack on Biden victory

-HOUSTON — The Supreme Court on Friday rejected a lawsuit backed by President Donald Trump to overturn Joe Biden's election victory, ending a desperate attempt to get legal issues rejected by state and federal judges before the nation's highest court.
+WASHINGTON — The Supreme Court has rejected a lawsuit backed by President Donald Trump to overturn Joe Biden's election victory, ending a desperate attempt to get legal issues rejected by state and federal judges before the nation's highest court and subvert the will of voters.

+Trump bemoaned the decision late Friday, tweeting: "The Supreme Court really let us down.
+No Wisdom, No Courage!"

+The high court's order earlier Friday was a stark repudiation of a legal claim that was widely regarded as dubious, yet embraced by the president, 19 Republican state attorneys general and 126 House Republicans.

+Trump had insisted the court would find the "wisdom" and "courage" to adopt his baseless position that the election was the product of widespread fraud and should be overturned.
+But the nation's highest court emphatically disagreed.

-The court's order was its second in the week rebuffing Republican requests that it get involved in the 2020 election outcome.
+Friday's order marked the second time this week that the court had rebuffed Republican requests that it get involved in the 2020 election outcome and reject the voters' choice, as expressed in an election regarded by both Republican and Democratic officials as free and fair.
 The justices turned away an appeal from Pennsylvania Republicans on Tuesday.

-The Electoral College meets Monday to formally elect Biden as the next president.
+On Monday, the Electoral College meets to formally elect Biden as the next president.

 Trump had called the lawsuit filed by Texas against Georgia, Michigan, Pennsylvania and Wisconsin "the big one" that would end with the Supreme Court undoing Biden's substantial Electoral College majority and allowing Trump to serve another four years in the White House.